2019 1

 I could only taste several 2018 sweeties from Bordeaux at the Vintex tasting (Chateau Ripeau), where Bill Blatch presented the samples he got from chateaux.
 Overall, the wines showed themselves very well, as seen from my ratings, despite not having 100% favorable weather conditions all year until harvest.
 Dry summer significantly delayed the harvest because botrytis cinerea "attacked" grapes quite late.
 2018 in Sauternes & Barsac is more or less like 2016 and lacks acidity and depth, but many wines show great finesse and elegance.
 However, recent vintages like 2017, 2015, and 2013 are better than 2018.

 Lafaurie Peyraguey was the star wine with freshness and finesse, refined and creamy acacia honey, fine acidity, and much focus.
-I also tasted it at the property with the same impression, and in addition to it, I tasted 2016 and 2013 vintages in sweet and 2015 LP dry.
+I also tasted it at the property with the same impression, and in addition to that, I tasted 2016 and 2013 vintages in sweet and 2015 LP dry.

 2019 22019 4